What Is Cervical Spondylosis?

 Loss of manual dexterity

-Difficulty buttoning, writing — sign of myelopathy that requires urgent evaluation
+Difficulty buttoning or writing — sign of myelopathy requiring urgent evaluation

 Diagnosis